-The case against the United States "Maternity Leave" System
+What's Wrong With the United States "Maternity Leave" System

-Parental leave is a short term absence from work immediately prior to and after child birth.
-Maternity leave is granted to new mothers to promote recovery from child birth and foster breastfeeding.
+Parental leave is a short-term absence from work immediately prior to and after childbirth.
+Maternity leave is granted to new mothers to promote recovery from childbirth and foster breastfeeding.
 Parental leave promotes and supports the bond between parent and child.

-The following is an in depth look at the case against the United States parental leave system, as it stands.
+The following is an in-depth look at the case against the United States parental leave system, as it stands.

 Family and Medical Leave Act of 1993